davidhwyllie/ADAPTIVEMASKING/doc/extractmaf.md

 ```

-If you want subsequent random access to subsections of the regions examined, please see the .persist() method in the vcfScan class.
+Optional: If you want subsequent random access to subsections of the regions examined, please see the .persist() method in the vcfScan class.
 This will persist per-base information in the regions examined (which, in the above case, includes the whole genome) to an indexed hdf5 format.

 The regions extracted from the genbank file can be viewed:
 ```